cnlohr/cnlohr_tricks/README.md

 	float sprev2 = 0;
 	for( i = 0; i < numSamples; i++ )
 	{
-		float s = coeff * sprev - sprev2; // Here is where the magic happens.
-		sprev2 = sprev;
+		float SAMPLE = 1.0; // If you wanted to do a DFT, set SAMPLE to your incoming sample. float s = SAMPLE * coeff * sprev - sprev2; // Here is where the magic happens. sprev2 = sprev;
 		sprev = s;
 		printf( "%f\n", s );